 Automation systems like those at Peloton seem to be paving the way toward a more sustainable approach to trucking.
 Its 2018 report, Driverless?
 Autonomous Trucks and the Future of the American Trucker, the U.C Berkley Labor Center estimated that the industry will see about $35 billion in fuel efficiency gains and an overall total of $168 billion saved industry-wide.

 McKinsey & Company also noted that automated trucks will also bring changes to the efficiency of transportation supply chains, as shipping and production schedules will be tied less to the availability of drivers.

 Implications Of Adopting Automated Trucking Technology

 The role of the driver is also in question, as the driver’s responsibilities will change, and eventually, the demographics of the driver pool will evolve.
-These factors generate fears about the potential loss of driver jobs, although some sources say that increased use of automated trucks can help alleviate the significant shortage of drivers seen throughout 2018 and persisting into 2019.
+These factors generate fears about the potential loss of driver jobs.
+Some sources, however, say that increased use of automated trucks can help alleviate the significant shortage of drivers seen throughout 2018 and persisting in 2019.

 National Standards On Autonomous Trucking

 Beyond these potential issues, legislation allowing testing of autonomous vehicles differs widely among states.
 Currently, no federal standard on autonomous trucking technology exists, so every state varies in its acceptance of autonomy.
 Several states have no proposed legislation for automated vehicles, while states such as Nevada, California, Texas, and Arizona are hotbeds for testing of automated trucks.

 Restrictive policies in select states, and the absence of federal policy can thus slow the pace at which autonomous trucking is developed and implemented operationally.
 While some Level 1 and 2 technologies have already been integrated into several truck offerings, advancement of vehicles to higher levels of automation is slowed.
 This is in part due to differences in, or absences of, policy between states.